 BALB/cAnN is an inbred mice strain.
 Haplotype: H2 d.
 High breading performance.
 Balb/c mice are widely used for general experimental studies in toxicology, pharmacology, teratology, and parasitology.
-Commonly applied for more specific purpose: obtaining hybridomas and monoclonal antibodies, infectious diseases studies; hippocampus related diseases, oncology (breast cancer), and behavioral research.
+Commonly applied for more specific purposes: obtaining hybridomas and monoclonal antibodies, infectious diseases studies, hippocampus-related diseases, oncology (breast cancer), and behavioral research.
 Due to the low level of spontaneous tumors, the strain is often used in long-term experiments, being a popular model in gene-engineering experiments.
-Being relatively resistant to diet-induced atherosclerosis BALB/c mice are useful model for cardiovascular research.
-Balb/c mice are noted for high level of anxiety.
+Being relatively resistant to diet-induced atherosclerosis BALB/c mice are a useful model for cardiovascular research.
+Balb/c mice are noted for a high level of anxiety.
 Sensitive to radiation.
 In later life might develop some types of cancers.
-This strain is sensitive to Listeriosis, all types of Leishmani and some types of Trypanosomes.
-Female mice have low productivity: only 47% couplings are effective.
+This strain is sensitive to Listeriosis, all types of Leishmani, and some types of Trypanosomes.
+Female mice have low productivity: only 47% of couplings are effective.

 C57Bl/6 is an inbred mice strain.
 Haplotype: H2 b.
-The coat color is black.
-This strain is often used as a model for diabetes, obesity, atherosclerosis.
-Two substrains (6J and 6N) differ on diet-induced obesity development: 6J are more susceptible.
-Due to their physical activity they are suitable for behavioral studies.
-Also they are commonly used as knockout model.
-Mice C57Bl/6 do not develop breast tumor.
-However, particular features of these mice consist on partial abnormal development with defects of the scull, spine, limbs and eyes/vision.
+The coat’s color is black.
+This strain is often used as a model for diabetes, obesity, and atherosclerosis.
+Two substrains (6J and 6N) differ in diet-induced obesity development: 6J is more susceptible.
+Due to their physical activity, they are suitable for behavioral studies.
+Also, they are commonly used as a knockout model.
+Mice C57Bl/6 do not develop breast tumors.
+However, particular features of these mice consist of partial abnormal development with defects of the skull, spine, limbs, and eyes/vision.
 The strain has high productivity: from 84% to 87% couplings are effective.

-CD-1 strain is an outbred mice with white coat color.
+CD-1 strain is an outbred mouse with white coat color.
 Developed from Swiss mice at the Anti-Cancer Center in Switzerland.
 The strain is widely used as a cost-effective model for preliminary studies in toxicology, oncology, pharmacology, immunology, and virology.
 Well suited for aging research.
 CD-1 mice strain is suitable for behavioral research and as a surgical model.
-The strain has perfect breeding qualities (up to 93%) and active/agressive behavior.
-Typical litter size is 10-13 offspring.
+The strain has perfect breeding qualities (up to 93%) and active/aggressive behavior.
+The typical litter size is 10-13 offspring.

-C3H/HeOuJ is an inbred mice with agouti coat color.
-The strain was created by mating albino female with DBA male.
-C3H/HeOuJ mice are mainly used in immunology, parasitology, virology, oncology and immunogenetics.
-Also they commonly used in sensorineural and cardiovascular studies.
-C3H/HeOuJ mice are sensitive for the Gram-negative infection.
-Female mice are characterized by high level of breast tumor development.
+C3H/HeOuJ is an inbred mice with an agouti coat color.
+The strain was created by the mating of albino females with DBA males.
+C3H/HeOuJ mice are mainly used in immunology, parasitology, virology, oncology, and immunogenetics.
+Also, they are commonly used in sensorineural and cardiovascular studies.
+C3H/HeOuJ mice are sensitive to Gram-negative infection.
+Female mice are characterized by high levels of breast tumor development.
 Mating productivity is very high (up to 100%), however, the litter is smaller, compared to the other strains (2-5 offspring).